Gabaldonlab/redundans/README.md

 - [Gap2Seq](http://www.cs.helsinki.fi/u/lmsalmel/Gap2Seq/)

 ## Running the pipeline
-Redundans input consists of:
-- FastA-formatted **assembled contigs**
-- FastQ-formatted **paired-end and/or mate pairs reads** - gzipped reads are supported ie .fastq.gz or .fq.gz
+Redundans input consists of: **assembled contigs** (FastA) and **paired-end and/or mate pairs reads** (FastQ).
+Gzipped FastQ files are also accepted.

-Redundans will return FastA-formatted **homozygous genome assembly** as `scaffolds.filled.fa`.
-In addition, the program by default reports statistics of every step and iteration of its process.
+Redundans will return **homozygous genome assembly** in `scaffolds.filled.fa` (FastA).
+In addition, the program reports statistics for every pipeline step, including number of contigs that were removed, GC content, N50, N90 and size of gap regions.

 ### Parameters
-Most of the pipeline parameters can be adjusted. **For the user convinience**, Redundans is equipped with a wrapper that automatically execute all the steps/modules and estimates most of the run parameters.
-The only mandatory parameters required at the runtime are: assembled contigs (FastA) and paired-end and/or mate pairs reads (FastQ) (marked **in bold**):
+For the user convinience, Redundans is equipped with a wrapper that automatically execute all the steps/modules and estimates most of the run parameters.
+The only **mandatory parameters** required at the runtime are: **assembled contigs** (FastA) and **paired-end and/or mate pairs reads** (FastQ).
+Nevertheless, most of the pipeline parameters can be adjusted manually:
 - Genral options:
 ```
   -h, --help            show this help message and exit
   -v                    verbose
   --version             show program's version number and exit
-  **-i FASTQ [FASTQ ...], --fastq FASTQ [FASTQ ...]**
+  -i FASTQ [FASTQ ...], --fastq FASTQ [FASTQ ...]
                         FASTQ PE/MP files
-  **-f FASTA, --fasta FASTA**
+  -f FASTA, --fasta FASTA
                         assembly FASTA file
   -o OUTDIR, --outdir OUTDIR
                         output directory